dongyi-guo/my-study/715/student-representative.md

 **Disclaimer**

-This feedback was conducted within the Week 9 tutorial (Tuesday), with little help from WhatsApp and WeChat.
+This collection of feedback was conducted at the Week 3 tutorial.
 To engage our peers to provide feedback, 5 questions were pulled up targeting different aspects of this unit.
 Other open-ended questions such as likes/dislikes/suggestion of improvements/other are also pulled up, and the feedback of them landed as the answer for these 5 questions as well.
 Hence, all the feedback collected are presented as these 5 question's answers.

 **TL;DR**